SeanMott/Smok-Old/README.md

 # Smok
-Smok (Polish for dragon) is a game engine, it is built with 2D and 3D in mind while using ECS.
+Smok (Polish for dragon) is a game engine for 3D with ECS.
 The engine is being created as a learning experience.

 # Libraries
 - [GLM - Math](http://glm.g-truc.net/0.9.8/index.html)